Musk's lawyer challenges Altman's credibility as OpenAI trial nears end

 They elicited testimony that Altman had a more than $2 billion stake in companies that did business with OpenAI, and Brockman's statement that his own OpenAI stake was worth nearly $30 billion.

-Musk's challenge to Altman's honesty included testimony about his 2023 ouster by OpenAI's board, which challenged his candor.
+There was also testimony about Altman's 2023 ouster by OpenAI's board, which also challenged his candor.
 Altman was reinstated in less than one week.

 Former OpenAI Chief Scientist Ilya Sutskever testified to having gathered evidence to show Altman's "consistent pattern of lying."